-Many business ventures will fail in the early stages.
-This is going to be caused by funding issues at the outset.
-Surviving the startup phase requires sufficient capital to cover both foreseen and unforeseen expenses, and a business plan to entice potential investors with your ideas.
-The question then becomes: how can you finance your LLC above and beyond simply having a killer concept and an efficient model?
-Here are a few ideas.
+Many business ventures will fail in the early stages, often because of funding issues at the outset.
+Surviving the startup phase requires sufficient capital to cover expenses and a business plan to entice potential investors.
+The question then becomes: How can you approach LLC funding beyond simply having a good idea and a winning smile?

 Social lending websites now represent when one of the most popular ways for startups to crowdfund their ventures.
 Sites like these provide lending platforms for entrepreneurs providing them with easy access to both individual and institutional investors.
 As an alternative to traditional lending institutions, P2P crowdfunding sites are growing quickly, and represent an excellent opportunity for entrepreneurs to secure additional funds for their startup.